 As you may have noticed, many of the recommendations in this list highlight mushroom flavors.
 Truffles are a form of mushroom, and their flavor is hard to explain.
 However, for many people, it emulates and heightens the taste of mushrooms.
 In dishes where you use mushroom, try experimenting with truffle oil.

 Consider some of the following dishes as well as your own ideas to use truffle oil in:

 - Stuffed mushrooms

 Take a small portion of the dish and test the oil first.
-If the truffle oil adds the depth and character you are looking for, add a bit to the whole dish before serving.
-White truffle oil has many uses, which opens the door for endless culinary opportunities.
+If the truffle oil adds the depth and character, you are looking for, add a bit to the whole dish before serving.
+White truffle oil uses are endless, which opens the door to a world of new culinary opportunities.
 Feel free to experiment and transform some of your favorite dishes into gourmet upgrades.

 Craft Sophisticated Dishes With La Tourangelle Truffle Oil